-For the twenty-fifth consecutive year, the 0-4 fathom white shrimp fishery off Texas has been closed in conjunction with the Texas closure.
-Following the 2014 closure, most of the white shrimp landed in July were in the <20 count size range with a below average level of production (Figure 5).
-Production in August 2014 was also below the historical average with most of the shrimp landed still in the <20 count size range (Figure 6).
+For the twenty-sixth consecutive year, the 0-4 fathom white shrimp fishery off Texas has been closed in conjunction with the Texas closure.
+Following the 2015 closure, most of the white shrimp landed in July were in the 16-20 and smaller count size range with a below average level of production (Figure 5).
+Production in August 2015 was slightly greater than August 2014.
+Most of the shrimp landed still in the 16-20 and smaller count size range (Figure 6).